NuGet/Home/accepted/2022/Multiple-Equivalent-Framework-Support-TFM-As-Aliases.md

 .NET SDK projects are capable of multi targeting based on a target framework where you can have different dependencies for each framework.
 In some cases, it is convenient to multi target based on different pivots such as target application version or maybe the specific runtime, as packages can contain runtime assets.
-This proposals covers the steps that need to be taken to enable that capability.
+This proposal covers the steps that need to be taken to enable that capability.

 ## Motivation